arg-tech/SERAPIS_U33_T4_D5D6_IRA/README.md

 ## Run the tool

-The service can also be called from code via calls to the url:
+The service can be called from code via calls to the url:

 http://127.0.0.1:3000/move

-with a post method, the data of which is the message (question/answer) expressed in the amulet format and returns json data that includes the responding locutions (if there are any) from daas.
+with a POST method, the data of which is the message (question/answer) expressed in the amulet format.
+This returns json data that includes the responding locutions (if there are any) from DaaS.